ILGSupreme/AdonEngine/README.md

 When building the engine , do it with install project, it is included when you build the solution files and projects with CMake, remember that the configuration build/debug output must be the same for both projects!
 And BTWremember to add glfw3.lib ,glew32s.lib in the add dependencies of AdonEngine Project!

-old info --> ###..
+old info -->
-###..There is a bug where the compiler will complain if you build the engine in debug mode, build it in release mode for both project!#
+There is a bug where the compiler will complain if you build the engine in debug mode, build it in release mode for both project!#

 Adon engine is a small engine, made for educational and fun factors .
 We will be constantly be making progress and updates.